Classical shadows for sample-efficient measurements of gauge-invariant observables: Discussion and Outlook

 A variety of alternative approaches to symmetry-respecting shadows have been recently proposed.
 One promising direction~\cite{zhan2024learning} employs classical shadows to learn unknown symmetries of quantum systems, potentially offering a potential "bootstrap" method for constructing symmetry-respecting classical shadows.
 Ref.~\cite{sauvage2024classical} introduces a general framework to construct symmetry-respecting shadows under the assumption of oracle access to a unitary that block diagonalizes the system in the irrep basis of the associated symmetry.
 Another established approach uses symmetric approximate unitary $k$-designs for LGTs~\cite{bringewatt2024randomized}, which allow simple channel inversion once the symmetry-sector dimensions are known but require deep random circuits.
 Recent results on log-depth approximate unitary $k$-designs could extend to random circuits with symmetries~\cite{ji2018pseudorandom,ma2025construct,schuster2025random}.
+Applying such constructions to systems with gauge symmetries is likely to be highly favorable when estimating properties of the state beyond $k$-local observables~\cite{grevink2025will,cui2025random}.
 Finally, there exist other symmetry-ignorant shadow tomography schemes that occupy an intermediate regime between the Product and Dual Pairs protocols in terms of both sampling cost and circuit complexity.
 Notable examples include the locally entangled schemes of Ref.~\cite{ippoliti2024classical} and the shallow shadow schemes of Refs.~\cite{hu2023classical,hu2025demonstration}.
 The potentially exponential advantages observed in our setting stem from explicitly exploiting gauge symmetry and, thus, will extend to these settings.